yuanqing/figma-plugins-stats/README.md

 ## Implementation details

 A snapshot of the stats for all Figma plugins is taken everyday at approximately 6 AM UTC+0, [via a GitHub action](.github/workflows/scrape.yml).
 (The first snapshot was taken on 1 April 2020.)
-The day’s snapshot is committed as a JSON file and [served on GitHub pages](https://github.com/yuanqing/figma-plugins-stats/tree/gh-pages).
-Historical data is backed by these snapshots.
+Each snapshot is stored as a JSON file and [served on GitHub pages](https://github.com/yuanqing/figma-plugins-stats/tree/gh-pages).
+Historical data surfaced in the CLI is backed by these snapshots.

 ## License